solmazsm/Distance-Aware-Pruned-Graph/README.md

 ### Evaluation Setup

-We evaluate DAP across a range of:
+We evaluate DAPG across a range of:

 - `k ∈ {1, 10, 20, ..., 100}`
 - `ef` values for query expansion